hackclub/hackclub/workshops/drum_pad/README.md

 h1 {
   color: #000;

-  /* This unit is based on the width of the user's visible area of a web page.
-A value of 1vw is equal to 1% of the visible area of a web page width. */
+  /* To learn more about the font-size property, check out the hacking section */
   font-size: 5vw;

-  /* Letter spacing just adds space horizontally between text characters. */
+  /* To learn more about the letter-spacing property, check out the hacking section */
   letter-spacing: 6px;
 }
 ```